 The Chicago River falls, the Calumet rises

-If generals always preparing to fight the last war, so do city planners accommodate urban activities that are about to be defunct.
-Such was the fate of Navy Pier.
-It began life as Municipal Pier, in 1916, as lake commerce was fading.
+If generals are always preparing to fight the last war, so do city planners accommodate urban activities that are about to become defunct.
+Such was the fate of Navy Pier. by the time it began life in 1916, as Municipal Pier, lake commerce was fading.
 Daniel Burnham had prescribed five such structures in the 1909 Chicago Plan.
 It was the only one built, and even it was downsized from the 1.5 mile leviathan originally planned.
 Even at its abbreviated length of 3,000 feet—nearly 3/5 of a mile—the pier was at the time of construction the world’s largest.

 The pier as built was an attempt to mediate two crucial and conflicting uses for the city lakefront.
 One was commerce, and to accommodate it the pier was equipped with all the appurtenances—loading docks and warehouses—of a major shipping facility.
 But the pier also attempted to accommodate Burnham’s vision of the lakefront as a middle-class pleasure ground, and to that end the nonworking parts of the pier were decked out, literally, with carnival attractions.

 Among the other relics of Chicago’s maritime past are lighthouses.
 They once dotted the Illinois shore of Lake Michigan.
 A light was built at the mouth of the Chicago River in 1831; a newer pierhead light (built in 1893 to guide travelers to the World's Columbian Exposition and moved to its present site in 1919) still alerts navigators to the harbor entrance, although it stands at the south end of the harbor mouth’s north breakwater.
-(The Chicago Harbor Lighthouse is commemorated in a relief sculpture, "The Spirit of the Waters," located near the LaSalle Street entrance of City Hall; an official city landmark, the lighthouse was restored in 1997.)
+(An official city landmark, the lighthouse was restored in 1997.)

-Another pierhead light marks the Chicago Harbor Southeast Guidewall just south of Navy Pier.
-(A Calumet Harbor Light was demolished in 1995.)
-In addition, the City of Chicago maintains lights on each of its four water intake cribs that sit three miles or more out on the lake—the Wilson Avenue Crib off Montrose Harbor, William E. Dever Crib off the Chicago River entrance, Four Mile Crib off Navy Pier, and the 68th Street Crib (Dunne Crib) off Jackson Park-South Shore.
+A Calumet Harbor Light was demolished in 1995 but another pierhead light survives to mark the Chicago Harbor Southeast Guidewall just south of Navy Pier.
+In addition, the City of Chicago maintains lights on each of its four water intake cribs that sit three miles or more out on the lake—the Wilson Avenue Crib off Montrose Harbor, the William E. Dever Crib off the Chicago River entrance, the Four Mile Crib off Navy Pier, and the 68th Street Crib (Dunne Crib) off Jackson Park-South Shore.

 Upshore from the Chicago Harbor light were other warning beacons.
 A light went up in 1855 on a point of land opposite the intersection of today’s Broadway and Sheridan Road in Highland Park.
 Another light station was built at Waukegan Harbor where stands a Coast Guard light tower from 1889 that was relocated in 1905 to the end of a newly extended harbor pier at the foot of Madison Street.

-At Evanston, on the 25-foot bluff that overlooks the promontory known as Grosse Point.
-A steamer came to grief on the point in 1864, which led eventually to the erection in 1873 of a 90-foot brick lighthouse whose lantern (which were run on lard oil in those days) could be seen from as far away as twenty miles.
+A steamer came to grief on the point in 1864, which led eventually to the erection in 1873 of a 90-foot brick lighthouse atop the 25-foot bluff that overlooks the promontory known as Grosse Point off Evanston.
+Its lantern (which were run on lard oil in those days) could be seen from as far away as twenty miles.

 The new light rendered the old Chicago Harbor light redundant, but modern navigation technologies and the drop in lake traffic were to make the Grosse Point light redundant too.
 Federal authorities in 1936 deeded the lighthouse to the City of Evanston, which reconstructed it in 1984 using the original plans.
 The Grosse Point lighthouse now helps landlubbers navigate the past; it is one of only eight lighthouses in the country, and the only one on the Great Lakes, to be designated a National Historic Landmark by the U.S. Department of the Interior.